Lukas Sieper: Political career

-Policital Position
+Political positions

 Lukas Sieper is politically positioned within the Partei des Fortschritts (PdF), a party that emphasizes pragmatism over ideology, participatory democracy, and evidence-based policymaking.
-His political orientation reflects a strong commitment to democratic values, social justice, and technological progress.
+His political orientation reflects a commitment to democratic values, social justice, and technological progress.
 He advocates for a modernized state guided by transparency, digital innovation, and active civic involvement.
 Rejecting traditional left-right categorizations, Lukas promotes inclusive policies grounded in human dignity, solidarity, and environmental responsibility, both at the national and European levels.

-Human Rights and Anti-Discrimination
+Human rights and anti-discrimination

 Sieper is a vocal advocate for the protection of minorities and a strong opponent of antisemitism, racism, queerphobia, and ableism.
 He urges for a society rooted in empathy, where every person can live freely and without fear of hatred.
 His speeches often call for unity, human dignity, and a society that defends liberal democracy against extremist threats.

-Digitalization and Social Media
+Digitalization and social media

 Sieper frequently criticizes the lack of digital competence among older lawmakers and calls for evidence-based digital policy.
 He emphasizes the dangers of disinformation and algorithmic manipulation on platforms like TikTok.

-Foreign Policy and Human Rights
+Foreign policy and human rights

 Sieper supports a values-based foreign policy, advocating for the protection of political prisoners in authoritarian regimes like Belarus and Cuba.
 He calls for international criminal prosecution of war crimes and stresses that defending democracy abroad is a precondition for defending it at home.

-Climate and Disaster Response
+Climate and disaster response

 Sieper sees climate change as the greatest threat to human civilization and calls for immediate, collective action at the European and global level.
 He has proposed the creation of a Europe-wide disaster relief service and frequently emphasizes the importance of nature-based solutions like forest conservation and wetland restoration.

-Economy and Consumer Protection
+Economy and consumer protection

 He strongly opposes the import of goods produced through forced labor, especially in contexts like the Uyghur region in China.
 Sieper advocates for fair trade, robust customs enforcement, and protection of the European single market from unfair competition and unsafe products.
 He also highlights the importance of maintaining manufacturing in Europe.